-The rates for soaking in the spring are $7 per person.
-Upon payment, you get a day pass, which is valid till sunset.
-This pass provides access to the parking lot, trail, hot springs areas and the lagoon.
-Payment can be made on site.
+To soak in these pools, guests must pay a small fee for a day pass, which is valid until sunset.
+This pass provides access to the parking lot, trail, hot springs areas, and the lagoon.

 - From the Blue River, head east roughly 4 miles until you hit forest road 19 (Aufderheide Dr.)